Typhoon Ragasa: Vietnam

 Ragasa also affected Vietnam on September 25, causing winds and brought rainfall.
 On Bạch Long Vĩ Island of Haiphong, sustained winds reached Beaufort force 7 with peak gusts reaching Beaufort force 8; the maximum wave height recorded was 2 m.
 In Quảng Hà of Quảng Ninh province, winds reached Beaufort force 6 with peak gusts reaching Beaufort force 8; Cửa Ông of Quảng Ninh province recorded winds reaching Beaufort force 6; peak gusts reaching Beaufort force 6 were also recorded in Móng Cái of Quảng Ninh province, Phù Liễn of Haiphong, Văn Lý of Ninh Bình province and Vũ Ninh of Hưng Yên province.
-Parts of Northern and Central Vietnam recorded rainfall higher than 50 mm; Mẫu Sơn in Lạng Sơn province recorded 56.7 mm of rainfall, Hồng An in Cao Bằng province recorded 52.6 mm, Na Ngoi in Nghệ An province recorded 54.4 mm and Border Port 571 Station in Hà Tĩnh province recorded 118.8 mm.
-No damage was reported in Quảng Ninh.
-But the remnants of Ragasa, combined with Typhoon Bualoi and Typhoon Matmo later, was responsible for severe flooding in Northern Vietnam in late September and early October.
+Parts of Northern and Central Vietnam recorded rainfall from 40 mm to 80 mm; in Quảng Ninh Province recorded higher than 100mm, such as Quất Đông with 253 mm.
+Some stations in North Central Coast recorded preciptaion precipitation of above 100 mm such as Thanh Lâm and Xuân Lẹ in Thanh Hóa Province with 251 mm, Hủa Na Hydropower Plant (Nghệ An) with 207 mm.
+In Quảng Ninh province, 21 houses had their roofs blown off, 142 hectares of rice fields were flooded and some schools and roads were eroded.
+The remnants of Ragasa were attributed to a series of severe floods that affected Northern Vietnam in late September and early October, along with Typhoon Bualoi and Typhoon Matmo.